Skip to Content

 Advanced Civil Practice and Advanced Criminal Practice

-An evidence course is required to enroll in Advanced Civil Practice, a prerequisite for Trial of a Civil Matter.
-An evidence course is also required for Advanced Criminal Practice, a prerequisite for trial of a Criminal Case.
+Evidence and P&A are prerequisites to enroll in Advanced Civil Practice, Trial of a Civil Matter, Advanced Criminal Practice, or Trial of a Criminal Case.

 Clinical course enrollment